quyse/coil-toolchain-msvs/README.md

 # MS Visual Studio support for Coil Toolchain

-Nix-based support for building with MSVS.
+Nix-based support for building with MSVS on Linux.

-This repo allows to build QEMU VM image with installed MSVS as sandbox-compatible Nix derivation.
+This repo allows to build QEMU VM image with installed MSVS as a sandbox-compatible Nix derivation, in fully automatic fashion.

 ## Implementation